RESEARCHERS in Japan have found that blackcurrants may be THE fruit to consume to help ward off viral infections.

 Just four months ago, these findings were confirmed in another study, published in Frontiers in Pharmacology, with scientists concluding that “Altogether, the blackcurrant extracts displayed auspicious anti-InfV effects through different mechanisms.”

-New Zealand blackcurrant extract also has the added benefit of boosting the immune system – again through its high level of anthocyanins – which reduces the likelihood of contracting a virus in the first place.
+New Zealand blackcurrant extract also has the added benefit of boosting the immune system – again through its high level of anthocyanins – which support the body's first-line defences against illness.

 Anti-viral and anti-bacterial activities of two extracts of the blackcurrant from New Zealand and Poland Fukushima Journal of Medical Science, Vol 59, No1, 2013